-Underground mining contractor PYBAR Mining Services has been awarded the contract for the development of the Hamlet North project at Gold Fields’ St Ives Gold Mine located outside Kambalda, 80km north of Kalgoorlie in Western Australia.
+Underground mining contractor PYBAR Mining Services has been awarded the contract for the development of the Hamlet North project at Gold Fields’ St Ives Gold Mine located outside Kambalda, 80km south of Kalgoorlie in Western Australia.

 PYBAR has been awarded the contract for rapid development at Hamlet North over a period of 24 months, providing a highly-skilled workforce, equipment and consumables to complete the scope of the project.
 The contract will commence on 1 July 2019 with completion expected in June 2021.

 An initial workforce of 42 will be employed at the commencement of the contract after which it will increase to more than 60 after three months and remain in place for the rest of the contract.

 The existing Hamlet-Athena complex comprises the completed Athena underground mine and the currently operating Hamlet mine.
 Hamlet North will be developed from the Hamlet decline over a four-year period to 2022.
 Hamlet underground will operate concurrently in 2019.
 Development works will include 8,796 metres of decline, incline, and level development.

 PYBAR CEO Brendan Rouse said: “This contract leverages our core strength in rapid development and will see the operation scale very quickly over the coming months both in terms of manpower and machinery.
 Our focus will be on the safe delivery of high quality work, aligned with performance targets.